 Figure 21.
-Rock bar buckling on a valley floor due to subsidence (source: NSW Dept of Planning, 2008)
+Rock bar buckling on a valley floor due to subsidence (NSW Department of Planning 2008)

 The evidence of both valley closure and upsidence is widespread, both in the Southern Coalfield, where it was first identified, and elsewhere.
-Figures 22 and 23 show a sample of the extensive data collected by MSEC over recent years, for both valley closure and upsidence.
-This dataset is presented relative to transverse distance away from the underlying goaf edge or extraction panel boundary (relative to the extraction panel width).
-This clearly demonstrates that whilst both these phenomena are at their maximum values when the valley is directly above the extracted panel, they can also be observed in adjacent valleys up to two or more panel widths distant (several hundreds of metres).
+Figure 22 and Figure 23 show a sample of the extensive data collected by MSEC over recent decades for both valley closure and upsidence.
+These data are provided for illustrative purposes only.
+The datasets are presented relative to transverse distance away from the underlying goaf edge or extraction panel boundary (relative to the extraction panel width), with adjustments incorporated to take account of different panel and valley orientations.
+This clearly demonstrates that while both these phenomena are at their maximum values when the valley is directly above the extracted panel, they can also be observed in adjacent valleys up to two or more panel widths distant (several hundreds of metres).

-A further important point to note from the data in these two graphs is that the peak magnitudes of both parameters are significant - over 400 mm for valley closure, and 390 mm for upsidence, in these particular datasets.
+A further important point to note from the data in these two graphs is that the peak magnitudes of both parameters are significant - over 400 mm for valley closure and 390 mm for upsidence in these particular datasets.
 These are quite significant movements with the potential to create impacts that can be severe under certain circumstances.

-Another observation from the many hundreds of data points in the datasets is that they are grouped reasonably consistently - at least in terms of falling beneath a predictable upper-bound form of bell-curve.
-Whilst it may not be possible to predict the exact amount of valley closure or upsidence for a certain location relative to mining, these datasets provide some degree of confidence in being able to predict upper-bounds of expected behaviour - at least in the regions such as the Southern Coalfield where the available database and experience is now extensive.
+Another observation from the many hundreds of data points in the datasets is that they are grouped reasonably consistently (Figure 22 and Figure 23).
+While it may not be possible to predict the exact amount of valley closure or upsidence for a certain location relative to mining, these datasets provide some degree of confidence in being able to predict upper bounds of expected behaviour - at least in regions such as the Southern Coalfield where the available database and experience is now extensive.

 Figure 22.
-Southern Coalfield valley closure data (source: MSEC, 2014)
+Southern Coalfield valley closure data (Waddington and Kay 2002a)

 Figure 23.
-Southern Coalfield valley upsidence data (source: MSEC, 2014)
+Southern Coalfield valley upsidence data (Waddington and Kay 2002a)

-The other significant effect observed in non-conventional subsidence is the nature and extent of horizontal movement and far-field movement, in particular.
-Whilst it is accepted that even with conventional subsidence there will be a very low level of movement (millimetres only) beyond the angle of draw cut-off point due to the exponential nature of the tail of the horizontal displacement subsidence curve (and for the vertical subsidence curve, below the 20 mm cut-off), the nature and magnitude of horizontal movements associated with non-conventional subsidence are quite different.
+The other significant effect observed in non-conventional subsidence is the nature and extent of horizontal movement, and far-field movement in particular.
+It is accepted that with conventional subsidence there will be a very low level of movement (millimetres only) beyond the angle of draw cut-off point.
+However, due to the exponential nature of the tail of the horizontal displacement subsidence curve (and the vertical subsidence curve, below the 20 mm cut-off), the nature and magnitude of horizontal movements associated with non-conventional subsidence are quite different.

-In conventional subsidence, the expected and observed behaviour is that all points on the surface move towards the alignment of the underlying extraction panel, i.e., towards the goaf.
+In conventional subsidence, the expected and observed behaviour is that all points on the surface move towards the alignment of the underlying extraction panel - i.e., towards the goaf.
 In contrast, a characteristic of most observed horizontal movements in irregular surface terrain is that points on the surface move towards an adjacent valley void, even if this movement is away from the mining extraction void direction.

-This type of behaviour is clearly illustrated in Figure 24 (Hebblewhite, 2001) which displays GPS-monitored surface horizontal movements associated with the extraction of Longwalls 16 and 17 at Tower Colliery.
-The diagram shows both the mining geometry and the surface contours, indicating the presence of the 50-60 m deep Nepean Gorge, and the smaller Cataract River Gorge feeding into the Nepean River.
-The large arrowheads marked on the diagram are drawn in size, proportional to the measured surface movement (relative to the 100 mm movement scale in the top left of the diagram).
-The position of the arrowheads is located centrally over the location of each numbered monitoring point.
+This type of behaviour is clearly illustrated in Figure 24 (Hebblewhite 2001), which displays GPS-monitored surface horizontal movements associated with the extraction of Longwall (LW) 16 and LW17 at Tower Colliery.
+The diagram shows both the mining geometry and the surface contours, indicating the presence of the 50 m to 60 m deep Nepean Gorge and the smaller Cataract River Gorge feeding into the Nepean River.
+The large arrowheads marked on the diagram are drawn at a size proportional to the measured surface movement (relative to the 100 mm movement scale in the top left of the diagram).
+The arrowheads are positioned centrally over the location of each numbered monitoring point.